 Jungle Safari and Wild Life Activities in Nepal might sound odd to some travelers, not to be surprised as Nepal although a small country but with highest mountains on earth that extends down south to the lowest flatland of Terai belt, where deep dense tropical jungle located.

 A popular and oldest national park of the country, listed as Asia’s best park for wild-life, located subtropical lowlands Terai belts of South-Central Nepal, the park was designated as a World Heritage Site in 1984.
-The Park covers a flawless zone with an exceptional eco-arrangement of critical incentive to the world.
+The Park covers a pristine area with a unique eco-system of significant value to the world.
 It contains the Churia hills, ox-bow lakes and flood plains of the rivers Rapti, Reu and Narayani.
-There are in excess of 43 types of warm-blooded animals in the recreation center.
+There are more than 43 species of mammals in the park.
 The Park is famous for the endangered and elusive "Royal Bengal Tiger".

 The Bardiya National Park:For 2 days or more.